geekan/MetaGPT-docs/src/en/guide/use_cases/agent/interpreter/machine_learning_with_tools.md

 train_data.head()
 ```

-The feature engineering code (which includes the use of 1 tools: `PolynomialExpansion`) is as follows:
+The feature engineering code (which includes the use of 1 tool: `PolynomialExpansion`) is as follows:

 ```python
 from metagpt.tools.libs.feature_engineering import PolynomialExpansion